 Riding Mowers & Tractors: Won't start

-If the engine spins but won't start when you turn the ignition key, the engine is missing one of its key ingredients for starting-fuel, compression or spark.
-Check your basics first, then watch our riding mower engine spins but won't start video for troubleshooting tips to get the engine started.
+If the engine spins but won't start when you turn the key, the engine is missing one of its key requirements for starting—fuel, compression or spark.
+Check the basics first, then watch our riding mower engine spins but won't start video for troubleshooting tips to get the engine started.

-You may hear a click when you turn the ignition key but nothing else.
-A dead battery, bad starter solenoid, failed starter motor or a seized engine could be the cause.
+If you hear a click when you turn the key, a dead battery, bad starter solenoid, failed starter motor or a seized engine could be the cause.
 Our riding mower engine clicks but doesn't turn over video will help you figure out what to fix.

-When the mower seems completely dead, you'll need to check the battery, ignition switch, interlock switches, starter solenoid and wiring to find out what's wrong.
-Our riding lawn mower engine won't turn over or click video will help you systematically check those parts.
+When the mower seems completely dead, check the battery, ignition switch, interlock switches, starter solenoid and wiring to find out what's wrong.
+Lawn mower ignition switch problems can prevent the starter from getting current.
+Our riding lawn mower engine won't turn over or click video will help you systematically check starting system parts.

 Replace the riding mower ignition switch